fjl/p2p-drafts/dns-discovery.md

 `roothash` is the abbreviated root hash of the tree, a hexadecimal string of length 16. `seqnum` is the tree's update sequence number, a decimal integer.
-`signature` is a 65-byte secp256k1 EC signature over the concatenation of the full root hash and `seqnum`, encoded as a base85 string.
+`signature` is a 65-byte secp256k1 EC signature over the keccak256 hash of the record content.

-Further TXT records on subdomains map abbreviated hashes to one of three entry types:
+Further TXT records on subdomains map hashes to one of three entry types.
+The subdomain name of any entry is the abbreviated keccak256 hash of its text content.

 - `enr-tree=<h₁>,<h₂>,...,<hₙ>` is an intermediate tree containing further hash subdomains.
-The subdomain name of an `enr-tree` entry is the hash of its text content.
 - `enr-tree-link=<fqdn>` is a leaf pointing to a different list located at another fully qualified domain name.
-The subdomain name of an `enr-tree-link` entry is the hash of its text content.
 - `enr=<node-record>` is a leaf containing a node record [as defined in EIP-778][eip-778].
 The node record shall be encoded as a base85 string.
-The subdomain name for an `enr` entry is the abbreviated hash of the raw node record RLP.

 [eip-778]: https://eips.ethereum.org/EIPS/eip-778